-- (1) Medical history. - (2) Clinical findings (suc h as the results of physical or mental status examinations); - (3) Laboratory findings (such as blood pressure, X-rays); - (4) Diagnosis (statement of disease or injury based on its signs and symptoms)....
+- (1) Medical history; - (2) Clinical findings (suc h as the results of physical or mental status examinations); - (3) Laboratory findings (s uch as blood pressure, X-rays); and - (4) Diagnosis (statement of disease or injury based on its signs and symptoms)....
 20 CFR 416.913(b).

 ...The med ical evidence...mus t be complete and detailed enough to allow us to make a determination about whether you are disabled or blind.
 20 CFR 416.913(d).

-Medical findings consist of symptoms, signs, and laboratory findings:
+Medical findings c onsist of symptoms, signs, and laboratory findings:

 - (a) Sy mptoms are your own description of your physical or mental impairment.
-Your statements alone are not enough to establish that there is a physical or mental impairment. - (b) Signs are anatomical, physiological, or psychological abnormalities which can be observed, apart from your statements (symptoms).
+Your statements alone are not enough to establish t hat there is a physical or mental impairment. - (b) Signs are anatomical, physiological, or psychological abnormalities which can be observed, apart from your statements (symptoms).
 Signs must be shown by medically acceptable clinic al diagnostic techniques.
-Psychiatric signs are medically demonstrable phenomena which indicate specific psychological abnormalities e.g., abnormalities of behav ior, mood, thought, memory, orientation, development, or perception.
-They must al so be shown by observable facts that can be medically described and evaluated. - (c) Laboratory findings are anatomical, physiological, or psychological phenomena which can be shown by the use of medically ac ceptable laboratory diagnostic techniques.
-Some of these diagnostic techniques include chemical tests, electrophysiological studies (electrocardiogram, electrophysiological, or psychological phenomena which can be shown by the use of medically acceptable laboratory diagnostic techniques include chemical tests, electrophysiological studies (electrocardiogram, electrophysiological).
+Psychiatric signs are medically demonstrable phenomena which indicate specific psychological Abnormalities, e.g., abnorma lities of behavior, mood, thought, memory, orientation, development, or perception.
+They must al so be shown by observable facts that can be medically described and evaluated.

-roentgenological studies (X -rays), and psy chological tests.
+(c) Laboratory findings are anatomical, physiological, or psychological phenomena which can be shown by the use of medically ac ceptable laboratory diagnostic techniques.
+Some of these diagnostic techniq ues include chemical tests, electrophysiological studies (electrocardiogram, electroencephalogram, etc.), roentgenological studies (X -rays), and psy chological tests.
 20 CFR 416.928.